hashchange/cloudypass/Readme.md

 As it turned out, working with WSL [had its own set of challenges](.scripts/dev-support/Notes/Developer%20Notes.md).

-Should Keepass ever be ported to macOS, however, the WSL/Bash approach will be an asset.
+If Keepass should ever be ported to macOS or its feature set is implemented in another program for the Mac, then the WSL/Bash approach will be an asset.
 Linux Bash scripts usually don't need much adjustment to run on a Mac.

 ##### Finally, I would like to thank ...